 Participation in a diverse general education classroom setting (Grades 1–6).
 50 clocked hours are needed by the end of the semester.

 - Plan and teach an inquiry-based science lesson and a problem-based math lesson

 - Conduct pre-test and post-test for math and science lesson to evaluate the impact their teaching had on students’ understanding

 - Candidates will complete 5–7 individual tutoring lessons in literacy to be completed with a single student.
 At least one of these lessons will be taught to a small group, meeting the needs of the single student and other students in the group

 Phase 4: Practicum in Childhood Inclusive Education with Seminar

 Single Student Teaching placements will predominantly involve working with one teacher for a full semester (general ed or special ed).
-However, because the College is a dual certification program, student teachers will have an opportunity to work with students from both populations: general ed and students with disabilities.
+However, because the University is a dual certification program, student teachers will have an opportunity to work with students from both populations: general ed and students with disabilities.

 - Student teaching must occur in grades 1–6